-Our investigation of the rms-energy spectra in both the spectral states reveals a weakly variable or stable disk and a highly variable power-law component, mainly governing the overall source variability.
-The nature of the variability remains similar between the two states, though a slight decrease is observed in the SIMS.
-Since our data in the HIMS is limited only up to $120$ keV, and our spectral modeling suggests that the contribution from non-thermal distribution becomes significant above $\sim100$ keV, a robust statement on the variability associated with the non-thermal electron population is difficult.
-Moreover, the lack of high-energy data in the SIMS also restricts us from studying the variability pattern governed by the high-energy photons ($>30$ keV), and the non-thermal electron population in this state.
+Our investigation of the rms-energy spectra in both spectral states reveals a weakly variable or stable disk and a highly variable power-law component, which primarily governs the overall source variability.
+The nature of the variability is similar across the two states, although a slight decrease is observed in the SIMS.
+Since our HIMS data are limited to $120$ keV, and our spectral modeling indicates that the contribution from the non-thermal distribution becomes significant above $\sim100$ keV, a robust statement about the variability associated with the non-thermal electron population is difficult.
+Moreover, the lack of high-energy data in the SIMS also prevents us from studying the variability pattern driven by high-energy photons ($>$30 keV) and the non-thermal electron population in this state.